xieweiAlex/English_Learning/words/2022/words-Aug.md

+When I **belch** later, it won't remind me anything.

+**Hanging in the background**, wait to seee if I can be helpful Plants imbibe nourishment usually through their leaves and roots. -
+She is a remarkably **adroit** and determined politician. -
+We admired her **exquisite** handiwork. -
+**assiduous**

+The benchmark S&P 500 (SP500) soared 15% over two months, only to snap the winning streak last week and slump over 2% on Monday.

+a **bombastic**, crazy guy.

+These corporate landlords now dawning on them that they made a big mistake in terms of buying into the housing market at a sky-high price.

+By mid-November Crowhurst began **loitering** in the south Atlantic, drifting in circles in calm water. -
+If he did the media and judges would scrutinize his logs and uncover the deception, whereas no one cares about the **runner-up**.
+I have no need to **prolong** the game … It has been a good game that must be ended.

+Not a **sphere** of influence, but a sphere of **insulation** around his own poorly run **shambolic** nation, sphere of insulation from himself.
+If you're an architect, you might find yourself trying to create the ultimate **edifice** to organize your information.

+The retailer sector hears from discounters Dollar General (DG) and Dollar Tree (DLTR) next week in reports that could **tip off** just how much consumers are trading down or pinching pennies.

-As a result, analysts inside and outside China pore over state media during the months leading up to the congress for hints at which party cadre's star is rising and whose may be falling.
+As a result, analysts inside and outside China **pore over** state media during the months leading up to the congress for hints at which party cadre's star is rising and whose may be falling.

-We'll get you that preso and Excel sheet tomorrow.
+We'll get you that **preso** and Excel sheet tomorrow.

-Taiwan is a plucky pro-american pro-western democracy deserves from the communist bully next door.
+Taiwan is a **plucky** pro-American pro-western democracy deserves protection from the communist bully next door.

 > false dichotomy

-We can **tie up loose ends** on Friday. -
+We can **tie up loose ends** on Friday.
 Bad **diction** marred the effectiveness of his speech

 It's a label that tends to **epitomize** strength, it tends to give people a kind of identity that says I can do anything that I want to.